 Best for smaller yards, electric hedge trimmers (sometimes called corded hedge trimmers) are the first option many homeowners consider.
 With prices usually below $100, they're very economical; they're also the smallest and lightest of the trimmer types, and very easy to maneuver overhead and in tight quarters.

-All three models are favorites with women, who say they're very light and easy to use; but as you might guess, the lightest-of-them-all Black & Decker TR117 is a particular favorite when it comes to maneuverability.
-Its 17-inch blade is also the shortest in the report, which makes it ideal for trimming small, rounded hedges and tight spots -- but if you want to trim larger hedges or simply get through the job faster, you'll do better with the 24-inch Black & Decker HH2455 or the 22-inch Toro 51490.
+Still, if the lightest, most maneuverable hedge trimmer is a must, the 4.3 pound Black & Decker TR117 (Est. $35) looks to be a great alternative.
+Its 17-inch blade is also the shortest in the report, which makes it ideal for trimming small, rounded hedges and in tight spots -- but if you want to trim larger hedges or simply get through the job faster, you'll do better with the 24-inch Black & Decker HH2455.

-In all three cases users say the trimmers work great when used to cut small, live (soft) branches.
+Beyond what's outlined above, the three corded electric hedge trimmers have a lot in common.
+In all three cases, users say the trimmers work great when used to cut small, live (soft) branches.
 All three of them start to slow a bit as they approach their maximum capacity or encounter old, dead branches, and they may even require you to do a few over-under cuts -- but they'll still get the job done.

 If you prefer a handle that's in line with the axis of the trimmer, you should opt for the Black & Decker TR117; and if you'd rather have a loop handle that runs perpendicular to the trimmer's axis (and extends equally to both sides, so it's friendly for left-handed users), go for the Toro 51490.

-The Black & Decker HH2455 and its two runners up all excel at what they're designed for -- quickly trimming lots of small branches, twigs, leaves and grasses.
-But if you want to trim larger branches, work far away from a power outlet or simply not worry about cutting or tangling a long cord, consider purchasing a larger and noisier, but significantly more powerful gas trimmer.
-Or if you need extra mobility for small jobs, consider an eco-friendly cordless trimmer that's powered by rechargeable batteries.
+The Black & Decker HH2455 and its two runners up all excel at what they're designed for -- quickly trimming lots of small branches.
+But if you want to trim larger branches, work far away from a power outlet or simply not worry about cutting or tangling a long cord, consider purchasing a larger and noisier, but significantly more powerful gas hedge trimmer.
+Or if you need extra mobility for small jobs, consider an eco-friendly cordless hedge trimmer that's powered by rechargeable batteries.